Forecasting Louisville's Air Quality

 The goal of forecasting air quality is to let the public, especially those in groups that are more sensitive to air pollution, know what the air quality is going to be like so they can plan their day accordingly.
 You can find Louisville's daily forecast on EPA's AirNow, as well as the APCD's Twitter and Facebook pages.

 The forecast is generated for two of our area's most common air pollutants; ground-level ozone (O3) and fine particle pollution (PM2.5), using the categories of the Air Quality Index, which are explained below.
+The forecast is an estimate of the full day's AQI value, which is calculated using average concentrations of a pollutant over a number of hours.

 |Good||Air quality is expected to be satisfactory and pose little or no risk to public health.|